ViscousTests/Cybersecurity-Notes/Starting Point.md

 ## What does this Repository contain?

-This repository contains a number of resources about cybersecurity.
+This reposito contains a number of resources about cybersecurity.
 I plan to include a number of different categories of information, grouped into folders.

 - Cheat Sheets: condensed information, payloads and commands regarding specific topics.
 Good starting points are listed below:
 	- [[Fundamental Skills]]